-I am interested in computer vision, deep learning, machine learning and artificial intelligence.
-Recently I have been focused on deep learning; I am addressing a variety of problems.
-I have also worked on structured prediction, semantic segmentation and "object detection in cluttered images."
+My broad research interests are computer vision, deep learning, machine learning and artificial intelligence.
+Recently, I have been focused on deep learning, especially on generative adversarial networks.
+I have also worked on structured prediction problems such as semantic segmentation, object detection and fine-grained recognition.

 Here is a list of selected publications: